bil/scicd/README.md

 Let's see a simple example.

-To get started, you'll have to register your laptop as a Docker executor in your Gitlab instance.
+To get started, you'll have to register your computer as a Docker executor in your Gitlab instance.
 For instructions on how to do this, check out the [Gitlab documentation](https://docs.gitlab.com/ci/runners/runners_scope/#group-runners).

 Now consider the following Luigi workflow in a file called `workflow.py`.
 We've added some in-place configuration, but importantly **this is still just Luigi** and you can run it in all the ways Luigi is capable of.

-However, taking advantage of CI/CD, we've indicated we want to run both tasks on a runner with the tag `my-laptop` in the `python:3.12` container image.
+However, taking advantage of CI/CD, we've indicated we want to run both tasks on a runner with the tag `pc` in the `python:3.12` container image.

 ```python
 import os